Amicus (trade union): Merger with the Transport and General Workers' Union

-In early April 2007, the BBC announced that Amicus was to begin discussions with North American union, United Steelworkers, about a possible merger.
-If successful, it would create an international "super union" with more than 3 million members, more able to pressure multinational companies and their managers.
-UK and US unions in merger talks This project eventually became Workers Uniting, a proposed union resulting from the merger of the United Steelworkers and Amicus' successor Unite.
+In early April 2007, the Amicus was to began discussions with a North American union, United Steelworkers (USW), about establishing a trans-atlantic union.
+If successful this would create an international "super union" with more than 3 million members, more able to pressure multinational companies and their managers.
+In 2008 these talks resulted in the creation of Workers Uniting, a union which Unite and the USW are constituent members of.